opensearch-project/documentation-website/_opensearch/supported-field-types/object.md

 Parameter | Description
 :--- | :---
-[`dynamic`](#dynamic-parameter) | Specifies if new fields can be dynamically added to this object.
-Valid values: `true`, `false`, and `strict`.
-Default is true.
+[`dynamic`](#the-dynamic-parameter) | Specifies whether new fields can be dynamically added to this object.
+Valid values are `true`, `false`, and `strict`.
+Default is `true`.
-`enabled` | A Boolean value that specifies if the JSON contents of the object should be parsed.
+`enabled` | A Boolean value that specifies whether the JSON contents of the object should be parsed.
 If `enabled` is set to `false`, the object's contents are not indexed or searchable, but they are still retrievable from the _source field.
-Default is true.
+Default is `true`.
 `properties` | Fields of this object, which can be of any supported type.
-New properties can be dynamically added to this object if `dynamic` is set to true.
+New properties can be dynamically added to this object if `dynamic` is set to `true`.

-### Dynamic parameter
+### The `dynamic` parameter

-The `dynamic` parameter specifies if new fields can be dynamically added to an object that is already indexed.
+The `dynamic` parameter specifies whether new fields can be dynamically added to an object that is already indexed.

 For example, you can initially create a mapping with a `patient` object that has only one field: